DrJohnWagner/crewai-poetry-crew/research/Section-3.md

 These forces accumulate without resolving one another.
 The computational analogy is not “refinement” but **vector addition under tension**.

-The system remains coherent because the Summariser and Publisher provide periodic normalization: one at the beginning of each round, one at the end.
+The system remains coherent because the Gardener and Publisher provide periodic normalization: one at the beginning of each round, one at the end.

 This is the “litany of things not crossed out.”
 The poem moves forward because many pressures remain active, unresolved, and alive.